On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

 Each Australian State or Territory has its own dedicated namespace:

-Under the new licensing rules, the eligibility criteria have been expanded to allow State and Territory peak bodies to register in these namespaces.
+Under the auDA rules, the eligibility criteria have been expanded to allow State and Territory peak bodies to register in these namespaces.
 Under the previous rules only community groups could register in State and Territory namespaces.

 Peak State or Territory bodies means a not-for-profit entity that represents: